Triton Anchor

 Series A in 2015

-EnergySage, LLC is an online marketplace based in Boston, Massachusetts, specializing in solar and clean energy technologies for homeowners, businesses, and non-profits.
-Founded in 2009, the company provides a platform that offers educational resources and analytical tools, helping consumers identify and compare suitable clean energy solutions, including rooftop solar, battery storage, community solar, heat pumps, and electric vehicle charging.
-Through its service, EnergySage guides potential buyers in requesting and evaluating competitive quotes from pre-screened installers, facilitating a convenient and cost-effective shopping experience for clean energy products and services.
+EnergySage, LLC is an online marketplace based in Boston, Massachusetts, that specializes in solar and clean energy technologies for homeowners, businesses, and non-profits.
+Founded in 2009, the company provides a platform that enables consumers to explore a variety of energy solutions, including rooftop solar, battery storage, community solar, heat pumps, electric vehicle charging, and more.
+EnergySage offers educational content, analytical tools, and standardized shopping experiences, allowing users to request and compare competitive quotes from pre-screened installers.
+This facilitates informed decision-making and streamlines the process of selecting and installing clean energy systems, making it a valuable resource for those seeking sustainable energy alternatives.

 SiEnergy Systems